As you may be aware that the COVID vaccinations are currently being rolled out in New Zealand.

 Will the vaccine make a person test positive on COVID-19 tests?

 No. The nasal swab detects the virus genetic material not proteins, such as antibodies or spike protein.
 You must be infected by the virus for the genetic material to be detectable in your nose.

 Also, the spike protein that is made in using the vaccine’s instructions does not travel far and will not reach your nose because your immune system sees it as foreign and quickly removes it.
 Likewise, the RNA in the vaccine is also destroyed very quickly if it gets outside of your arm muscle and will not be detectable in your nose.

 Can I have other vaccines if I have had a COVID-19 vaccine?

 Currently Medsafe advice is only available for the mRNA vaccine from Pfizer/BioNTech (Comirnaty™) vaccine.
-A two-week gap is recommended between any influenza vaccine and the Pfizer COVID-19 vaccine and a four-week gap is recommended following MMR or any other vaccines.
+A two-week gap is recommended between any influenza vaccine and the Pfizer COVID-19 vaccine, and a four-week gap is recommended following MMR or any other vaccine.
 Please note that two doses of the mRNA vaccine are required, given at least 21-days apart.
 These recommendations are likely to be reviewed.